-Instead of going for runs at the cross country practices, he He let Ben stop going to practices would go up to the weight room and pedal on the stationary bike.
-After he thought his knee was healed, he would go for a run.
-Without fail, the fall.
-All Ben could hope for was that excruciating pain would come back and force Ben back on the bike.
+Instead of going for runs would go up to the weight room and pedal on the stationary bike.
+After he thought his knee was healed, he excruciating pain would come back and force Ben back on the bike.
 This would be gone for track season. vicious pattern continued for two and a half months.

 scribed those companionless practices on the bike.
 It was boring, it was lonely.
-He felt he was letting down his coach, his parents, his ment that was supposed to heal the teammates.
+He felt he was letting teammates.
 Ben yearned to be outside with his friends on varsity, on the track doing speed workouts, running the streets of Mount Vernon.
 Instead, he was sweating it out every afternoon on the stationary The pain was still there afterwards. bike.
 Ben was getting nowhere.

 stantly, bringing a bag of ice to every class, every day.
-He hoped that it would miraculously heal his termi- running again.
-As he trained that nal injury.
-It didn't work.
-Nothing summer, he realized that if he could shaved 30 or 40 seconds off their worked.
+He hoped that it worked.

-"A waste of time," as Ben described would eventually go away entirely. it.
+it.
 He would stand at the one mile Ben conquered his nagging wound writing down times on a clipboard as runners ran by.
 A hatred for cross country grew in him during that season, blossoming from his inability to do anything.